Gathering Ground (2)

 The students of O’Loughlin College were ecstatic.
 They do not have a high self-esteem and many things happening in their school community added to this.
 However, the simple and effective choreography by Kelly Bray, (as well as her incredible enthusiasm and drive,) made their performance incredibly dynamic.

-The dance by Dorathea Randall, performed to a song written by her father and sung by Allyson Mills was also a moving part of the evening.
+The dance by Dorethea Randall, performed to a song written by her father and sung by Allyson Mills was also a moving part of the evening.
 “My Brown Skin Baby Was Taken Away”.
-Dorathea’s performance was an opportunity for Darwin audiences to see her own unique ‘fusion’ style of dance that incorporates both traditional Aboriginal movement with contemporary styles.
+Dorethea’s performance was an opportunity for Darwin audiences to see her own unique ‘fusion’ style of dance that incorporates both traditional Aboriginal movement with contemporary styles.

 The Adult Dance Mob group had worked on words and phrases from ideas to do with “gathering” & “ground”.
 Their non-narrative work was additionally important as it incorporated several members of the Art Ability group who had integrated into our open workshops that term.
 Both Tim and William are becoming consummate performers.